cacharle/minishell_test/README.md

 README.md test.sh
 ```

-The reasons for this is are:
+The reasons for this:
-1. we're free to set the prompt to whatever we want
+1. You're free to set the prompt to whatever you want
-2. termcaps would be a nightmare to test
+2. Termcaps would be a nightmare to test

 ## Run